googleapis/testing-infra-docker/elixir/README.md

 # Elixir Docker Images

-This repository contains the Docker images for running Elixir tests for the Google API toolchains.
+This directory contains the Docker images for running Elixir tests for the Google API toolchains.
 The primary use case for this images is to run tests on Kokoro via Trampoline.